Also Royal Fern Weed, Osmundea osmunda

-- Season – All year round, but at its best December-May
+- Season – All year round in exposed locations, but at its best December-May

 - How to harvest – trim from the rocks with scissors.
 DO NOT PULL as this will bring crumbs of rock and barnacle with it.
 Don’t clear whole areas – spread your picking around.

 - How to eat: Fresh and raw (ideally with the waves crashing at your feet), or dried as a rich aromatic seasoning

 This amazing little seaweed packs an extraordinary flavour that you really have to taste to believe.
 I’ve fed it fresh to food lovers who reacted with such amazement, delight and determination to have more, that I expect they are now to be found living in coastal caves as ragged pepper dulse junky hermits, venturing out twice a day to gnaw it fresh from the rocks…